BuildMetricLab

 Typical US masonry and brickwork wastage

 Brick wastage is 5% on running bond, 10% on Flemish or other patterned bonds.
 CMU (block) wastage at 5–7% is adequate for straight walling.
-Our defaults reflect common US trade allowances — adjust upwards for non-standard geometry, downwards if your experience says so.
+Our defaults reflect common US trade allowances, and can be adjusted upwards for non-standard geometry or downwards where experience supports a lower figure.

 What this tool does not do